 Throughout the entire 5 month monitoring period, 15 of the individuals died (mortality rate 37,5%), while some others showed, slow valve-closing reflex.
 Molecular analysis showed the presence of Haplosporidium pinnae in dead juveniles’ tissue samples.

-Installation of the larvae collectors to assist successful recruitment
+Installation and recovery of the larvae collectors to assist successful recruitment

 Larval collectors had been installed by CSIC-IMEDEA and CSIC-IEO on key-points along the Mallorcan coast, PN Cabrera, and Menorca and in Ebro Delta by IRTA where historical recruitment is high.
 Data from all partner´s larval collectors will be compiled and used to evaluate the evolution of natural recruitment at monitored sites.
 Number of larvae and size will be used to estimate timing and patterns in yearly recruitment and predict the trajectory of future natural recruitment.
 A high-resolution regional hydrodynamic model will be used to simulate backward trajectories from sites where recruitment is recorded, to identify the potential origin and possible source populations of larvae transported by ocean currents over the basin during the recruitment period.